How does this medication work? What will it do for me?

-Each white, oval, biconvex, film-coated tablet, debossed with "EC" separated by a deep break line on one side and "10" on the other side, contains escitalopram 10 mg (as escitalopram oxalate).
-Nonmedicinal ingredients: microcrystalline cellulose, hydroxylpropyl methyl cellulose, croscarmellose sodium, colloidal silicon dioxide, magnesium stearate, hypromellose, titanium dioxide and macrogol.
+Each white, oval, biconvex, film-coated tablet, debossed with "EC" separated by a deep break line on one side and "10" on the other side, contains 10 mg of escitalopram (as escitalopram oxalate).
+Nonmedicinal ingredients: microcrystalline cellulose, hydroxylpropyl methyl cellulose, croscarmellose sodium, colloidal silicon dioxide, magnesium stearate, hypromellose, titanium dioxide, and macrogol.
 (Isopropyl alcohol and methylene chloride are present in trace amounts).

-Each white, oval, biconvex, film-coated tablet debossed with "EC" separated by a deep break line on one side and "20" on the other side, contains escitalopram 20 mg (as escitalopram oxalate).
-Nonmedicinal ingredients: microcrystalline cellulose, hydroxylpropyl methyl cellulose, croscarmellose sodium, colloidal silicon dioxide, magnesium stearate, hypromellose, titanium dioxide and macrogol.
+Each white, oval, biconvex, film-coated tablet debossed with "EC" separated by a deep break line on one side and "20" on the other side, contains 20 mg of escitalopram (as escitalopram oxalate).
+Nonmedicinal ingredients: microcrystalline cellulose, hydroxylpropyl methyl cellulose, croscarmellose sodium, colloidal silicon dioxide, magnesium stearate, hypromellose, titanium dioxide. and macrogol.
 (Isopropyl alcohol and methylene chloride are present in trace amounts).